 With all the talk of 5G wireless technology being on the horizon, many of us are overlooking the sunset of 3G sunset technology.
 While this older form of mobile communications tech might not be as exciting, the change is going to affect a lot of people.

 The alarm industry is one sector where consumers should be paying more attention to the 3G sunset.
-This is true for business security clients and for those who have home alarm systems.
+This is true for business security clients and for those who have alarm systems for home.
 As cellular service provides start to shut down their 3G networks, alarm systems that use this technology may experience significant issues that will compromise protection.

 As a leader in Kentucky alarm system services, Cornerstone Protection is here to help you understand this transition and we are also ready to help upgrade your safety system from 3G.
 Read on to learn what you need to know about the 3G sunset and your safety system.